m-e-meyer/kol-alv4/README.md

 * `-p` or `-parse` or `--parse`: Generate the parsed logs for the specified ascensions and quit.

-The following format options are mutually exclusive, so specify only one, if any:
+The following format options are available.
+They are not mutually exclusive.
+If no format options are given, then only a plaintext parsed log (`--text`) will be generated:

 * `-text` or `--text`: Generate parsed logs in plaintext format.
-This is the default.
 * `-xml` or `--xml`: Generate parsed logs in XML format.
 * `-html` or `--html`: Generate parsed logs in HTML format.
 * `-bbcode` or `--bbcode`: Generate parsed logs in BBcode format.